nndi-oss/phada/README.md

     if err != nil {
         log.Errorf("Failed to parse request to UssdRequestSession, %s", err) }
-    /*
-    * // If you're not using the standard lib net/http server session := &UssdRequestSession {
-        PhoneNumber: "...", // get from the request's form data
-        SessionID: "...", // get from the request's form data
-        Channel: "...", // get from the request's form data
-        Text: "...", // get from the request's form data }
-    */
     err = sessionStore.PutHop(session) // store/persist the session
     if err != nil {
         // handle the error